Walking on eggshells. Toeing the line. Waiting for the other shoe to drop.

 They work so hard to keep the peace with the ex but don’t actually feel peaceful themselves.
 And what good is that?

-Personal peace is what matters most.
+Boundaries is what matters most.

 Because you deserve peace, your relationship deserves peace, and your family deserves peace.

-Peace in your relationship is next most important.
+Your relationship is next most important.

-Last week, I hosted a workshop for couples in blended families where I gave a bit of tough love to partners who prioritized keeping the peace with their ex over everything else (you can snag the replay here).
+Last week, I hosted a workshop for couples in blended families where I gave a bit of tough love to partners who prioritized peace with their ex over everything else (you can snag the replay here).

 I get it.
 I get wanting to build bridges so you can make things as easy as possible for your kids, and avoid risking losing any bit of time with them (or the ex bad-mouthing you).
 I really, truly understand that this isn’t about picking sides for you.